Advised To Do An Advanced/Defensive Driving Course?

 We offer advanced and defensive driving courses for private individuals across the UK.

-We are often approached by individuals that have been advise by their solicitor, or sometimes their insurance company, to take an advanced or defensive driving course.
+We are often approached by individuals that have been advised by their solicitor, or sometimes their insurance company, to take an advanced or defensive driving course.
 This can be for a range of reasons, which includes:

 1. Facing a Motoring Conviction – By taking an advanced/defensive driving course can help demonstrate that you are keen to improve your level of driving.
 While we will never claim an advanced/defensive driving course can influence the result of a conviction, taking a course with the genuine motive of wanting to become a safer driver, and recognising the shortcomings in your driving past, can be seen in a positive light.